orb-community/diode/README.md

 ~/diode
 ```

-### Getting the default `docker-compose.yml`
+### Getting the default Diode `docker-compose.yml`

-You can get a working `docker-compose.yml` file by downloading an example from the Diode repository:
+You can get the default Diode `docker-compose.yml` file by downloading this example from the Diode repository:

 ```bash
 ~/diode % curl https://raw.githubusercontent.com/orb-community/diode/develop/docker/docker-compose.yml -o docker-compose.yml
 ```

-### Getting an example `config.yml`
+### Getting a template `config.yml`

-You can get a working `config.yml` file by downloading an example from the Diode repository:
+You can get a template of the `config.yml` file by downloading this example from the Diode repository:

 ```bash
 ~/diode % curl https://raw.githubusercontent.com/orb-community/diode/develop/docker/config.yml -o config.yml